CarlFlo/bord/README.md

 # Bord

-Bord is a simple to use logger for the [GO](https://golang.org/) programming language
+Bord is a simple to use logger for the [GO](https://golang.org/) programming language.

 Test coverage: **93.6%**